mnmnotmail/website/biz.md

 - dropping out of a thread that's no longer of interest
 - discussing & progressively revising a document (or set of docs)
 - issuing task requests with a due-date, owner, subtasks, etc
-- compiling a collection of related threads, documents, URLs, and wiki pages
+- compiling a collection of related threads, tasks, documents, URLs, and wiki pages
 - making payments between contacts, and micro-payments to a site host

 ### Solution